 UW ECE alumna Laila Abudahi (MSEE ‘16) is using her education and career experience to connect young engineers in Palestine and the Arab region with high-paying jobs in the tech sector.

-UW EE’s computer and network research includes computer architecture and computer system engineering, VLSI, embedded computing, wireless networks, and wireless communication research.
-Several of UW EE’s computers and networks faculty hold joint and secondary appointments in computer science and engineering and teach jointly in the Electrical Engineering and Computer Science & Engineering departments.
+UW ECE’s Computer and Network research includes computer architecture and computer system engineering, VLSI, embedded computing, wireless networks, and wireless communication research.
+Several of UW ECE’s Computers and Networking faculty hold joint and secondary appointments in computer science and engineering and teach jointly in the Electrical & Computer Engineering and Computer Science & Engineering departments.

 Computer Engineering and Architecture

 Operating systems, performance analysis, and testbed development, FPGA based computing architectures

 Analog and digital VLSI integrated circuits, devices, and applications, energy management